UFUG2601-CPP-Programming/Lab/lab00/README.md

 1. Write and run the "Hello World" program in C++ language (in our computer lab).
 2. Understand the *command line interface* **(CLI)** "terminal", *integrated development environment* **(IDE)** "visual studio code (**vscode**)" and version control tool "git".
-3. Configure the lab environment (Ubuntu) in your laptop.
+3. Configure the lab environment (Ubuntu) in your laptop. (optional)
-4. Run your "Hello World" program in your personal lab environment.
+4. Run your "Hello World" program in your personal lab environment. (optional)

 ## Example of the “Hello, World!”
 Program in C++